 MSc in Modern South Asian Studies

-Both streams comprise four components: the core course, a module in research methods, three option papers, and the thesis.
+The course comprises five components: the core course, a module in research methods, two option papers, and the thesis.

 Teaching, learning and assessment